Crock Pot Thanksgiving Whole Turkey Recipe

 Next, add the thyme, parsley, and rosemary to the bowl and mix all of the ingredients.

-Pat the turkey dry with some paper towels, and then slather the butter all over the turkey.
-Take a spoon and slide it under the skin on the breast to lift it up a little, and slather some butter under the skin, as well.
+Pat the turkey dry with paper towels, and then slather the butter all over it.
+Take a spoon and slide it under the skin on the breast to lift it a little, and slather some butter under the skin, too.

 Pour chicken broth into the bottom of the slow cooker.

-Because the turkey was a little large, it wouldn’t fit under the lid.
-So, I used about three pieces of aluminum foil to cover it.
+Because the turkey was a bit large, it wouldn’t fit under the lid, so I used about three pieces of aluminum foil to cover it.

 Then cook on low for about 8-10 hours.
 So easy!